 Funeral Services for H.M.
 Cherry will be conducted on Sunday, August 4, 2019 at 3 pm CST in the chapel of Winn Funeral Home with burial in the Horse Cave Municipal Cemetery.

 Alternate expressions of sympathy may take the form of donations to the Horse Cave United Methodist Church, the Horse Cave Municipal Cemetery, or the Horse Cave Public Library; the family would like to extend a special thank you to amazing caregivers at Signature of Hart County and TJ Samson Community Hospital.

 Condolences may be expressed on line at www.winnfuneralhome.com

-To send flowers to H.M.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of H.M.
+Cherry, please visit our floral store.